MiroHibler/meteor-preloader/README.md

 	/*
 	 | Parameters can be a string (file path) or an array of strings
 	 */

+	// Added in v1.2.1 - this one works only in Router.Configure!
+	'verbose': true,  // Show loading messages in console

 	// Custom time-out to replace internal 2 seconds 'timeOut': 5000,	// milliseconds